 Last February, the three of us jumped on a plane from Santander to Tenerife to experience our first family overseas trip.
 It was exciting for us because we had never ever been to the Canary Islands before and we weren’t sure how our 11 month old son, Elliott, was going to react to this kind of trip, so this made it all even more exciting.

-Our trips normally are in search of surf breaks and spots but this time it was going to be a bit different, we had to adapt our interests to our son's needs and we wanted to see as much of the island as possible and we soon found out that Elliott was pleased to be out and about exploring with us.
+Our trips are normally in search of surf breaks and spots, but this time it was going to be a bit different, we had to adapt our interests to our son's needs and we wanted to see as much of the island as possible.
+We soon found out that Elliott was pleased to be out and about exploring with us.

 We rented out a small car and headed to the north of the island towards the valley of Anaga.
 The weather in the north is completely different.
-Temperatures dropped more that 15 degrees in a matter of 30 kms and the scenery was breathtaking there, it blew our minds.
+Temperatures dropped more that 15 degrees in a matter of 30km and the scenery was breathtaking, it blew our minds.
 It really reminded us of our trip to Kauai and Oahu (Hawaii) a few years back.
-We really felt like we were in a special place again that brought back lovely memories.
+We felt like we were in a special place again that brought back lovely memories.
 We couldn't help but compare the two — Hawaii vs Tenerife.

 We reached the town of Taganana and we had lunch in a guachinche, typical Canary restaurant where they served local food (normally ¨papas arrugás¨ with mojo picón, local fish, plátanos canarios) served with a self produced wine.
 Another special place that we loved was the Puertito de Armeñime.
 A cute port by a small beach with white fishermen's houses and a few old wooden boats settled in a beautiful landscape.